yousefelassal/quote-cron/README.md

 > For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.

 > Simply put, you believer that things or people make you unhappy, but this is not accurate.
 You make yourself unhappy.

+> Hell, there are no rules here-- we're trying to accomplish something.